 Additionally, Texas fire and smoke inhalation lawyers help identify ways to prevent future fires.
 More specifically, they commonly determine that defective appliances, incorrect wiring, or poor maintenance causes fires.
 These determinations help remove dangerous applicances, dangerous homes, and negligent property managers from the market.
 Further, by helping families his team is able to work together with their clients to prevent similar accidents from occuring.

-Smoke Inhalation Can Cause Serious Injuries and Death (Fatal Smoke Inhalation and Hypoxic Brain Injury Lawsuits)
+Smoke Inhalation Causes Serious Injuries and Death (Fatal Smoke Inhalation and Hypoxic Brain Injury Lawsuits)

 A fire also can produce compounds that do damage by interfering with the body's oxygen use at a cellular level.
 Carbon monoxide, hydrogen cyanide, and hydrogen sulfide are all examples of chemicals produced in fires that interfere with the use of oxygen by the cell during the production of energy.
 If either the delivery of oxygen or the use of oxygen is inhibited, cells will die.